How often should audiometry be repeated at work?

 Category 4 - Every year

 This is not explicitly law as such but is what people like insurers and the HSE expect to see and is the one which forms the basis of our standard recommendations for future testing in our reports and scheduled re-test reminders.

 Variations in frequency of audiometry tests

 As the schedule above is not specified in law, employers do have some room for altering it, providing it is not putting people at risk.
 In practice, this usually means larger employers follow the schedule above as they are expected to put more resources to meeting it, while smaller ones do sometimes vary it a bit to balance the risk against their costs - that old 'reasonably practicable' judgement.

-Example alternative audiometric test schedule for a smaller employer
+Example alternative hearing test schedule for a smaller employer

 The standard to follow is the same as the one above, but there is the possibility of altering it slightly if the employer wishes to, usually because numbers to be tested in a year are getting very low.
 For example, if an employer has 100 employees and does a series of hearing tests, it is reasonable that after the second year they may have: